PaloAltoNetworks/multicloud-automation-lab/docs/02-deploy/deploy-aws.rst

 Lab Deployment (AWS)
 ====================

-.. warning:: If you are working on the GCP lab, skip this page and proceed to the `GCP lab deployment page <deploy-gcp.html>`_.
+.. warning:: If you are working on the GCP lab, skip this page and proceed to the `Configure <../03-configure/terraform/background-terraform.html>`_ section.

 In this activity you will: